toomuchio/plex-nginx-reverseproxy/README.md

 # Plex Nginx Reverse Proxy

-This configuration will allow you to run Plex over port 443(HTTPS) with Nginx.
+This configuration will allow you to serve Plex via Nginx.

 ## Minimal Requirements